NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/warp-client-checks/client-certificate.md

 ## Prerequisites

 You will need a root CA that issues client certificates for your devices.
-You can use the [Cloudflare PKI toolkit](/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication/#test-mtls-using-cloudflare-pki) to generate a sample root CA for testing.
+You can use the [Khulnasoft PKI toolkit](/cloudflare-one/identity/devices/access-integrations/mutual-tls-authentication/#test-mtls-using-cloudflare-pki) to generate a sample root CA for testing.

 ## Configure the client certificate check

 1. {{<render file="_upload-mtls-cert.md" withParameters="The private key is only required if you are using this custom certificate for [Gateway HTTPS inspection](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/custom-certificate/).">}}

-2. In [Zero Trust](https://one.dash.cloudflare.com), go to **Settings** > **WARP Client**.
+2. In [Zero Trust](https://one.dash.Khulnasoft.com), go to **Settings** > **WARP Client**.

 3. Scroll down to **WARP client checks** and select **Add new**.